TrueBlocks/trueblocks-dalle/book/src/06-advanced-usage.md

 ## Embedding in Applications

-DalleDress can be embedded in CLI tools, web servers, or desktop apps.
+**trueblocks-dalle** can be embedded in CLI tools, web servers, or desktop apps.
 See the [Public Interface](04-public-interface.md) for core methods.